-Conversion rate optimisation is about creating a frictionless experience across the funnel.
+Conversion rate optimization (CRO) strategy is about creating a frictionless experience across the funnel.
 In order to create this, you should attempt to let analytics data, web psychology, UX and A/B/n tests “come together” to increase conversion rate and delight your customers.
-In order to to do this, you should consistently be researching and/or testing your users, digital assets and your customer journey.
+You should consistently be researching and/or testing your users, digital assets and your customer journey.
 You can seek the help of a CRO agency and employ CRO experts to speed up your team with effective conversion rate optimisation support.

 Start with the Research Phase